progressivis/progressivis/doc/notebooks.md

 In the `replay all` variant, all nodes in the backup are executed without any further interaction with the user (apart from those required by the scenario widgets themselves).

-In the `step-by-step` variant, a dialog is initiated with the user and the nodes are activated one after the other when the operator presses the corresponding `Next` button.
+In the `step-by-step` variant, a dialog is initiated with the user, and the nodes are activated one after the other when the operator presses the corresponding `Next` button.

 ### Replay in read-only mode

 This is the default mode.
 To keep it, leave the `Allow overwriting record` box unchecked.
 In this mode, the scenario will be replayed identically, and the backup remains unchanged.
-When the scenario is replayed `step-by-step` only the `Next` button is active since `Edit` and `Delete` buttons are gray.
+When the scenario is replayed `step-by-step`
+Only the `Next` button is active since the `Edit` and `Delete` buttons are grayed out.

 ![](viz_images/step_by_step_ro.png)

 When `replay all` is chosen, chaining bars are absent on nodes, so no modification of the graph is possible.

-In this mode, widgets are replaced by snapshots taken at the moment of widget creation and they may not reflect the exact state of the configuration. `step-by-step` is mainly useful for observing and understanding graph generation in a decomposed way.
+In this mode, widgets are replaced by snapshots taken at the moment of widget creation, and they may not reflect the exact state of the configuration. `Step-by-step` is mainly useful for observing and understanding graph generation in a decomposed way.

 ### Replay in read/write mode